 Continued assistantship support is competitive and dependent upon funding available to the Department.
 For students pursuing a PhD, the terms of a GTA or GRA are contingent on satisfactory academic progress, satisfactory performance of GTA or GRA duties, and professional and personal conduct.
-Students are typically awarded two years of support upon matriculation.
-After two years, funding is not guaranteed, but preference will be given to ENGE students over non-ENGE students for GTAs pending performance reviews.
+Students are typically awarded two years of support upon admission.
+After two years, funding is not guaranteed, unless otherwise noted in a memorandum of understanding issued to a student.
+However, preference will be given to ENGE students over non-ENGE students for GTAs pending performance reviews.
 Requests for renewal of assistantships will be considered along with new applications each semester.

 The process for reviewing assistantship performance and re-issuing a graduate assistantship contract is as follows:

-- Students on an assistantship funded through the ENGE department must complete a performance review with their supervisor(s) (i.e., faculty members working directly with students).
+- Students on an assistantship (GTA or GRA) funded through the ENGE department must complete a performance review with their supervisor(s) (i.e., faculty members working directly with students).
 Students are responsible to upload the completed review form to Canvas by the posted deadline each semester.
-Any questions or delays impacting this timeline should be brought to the Graduate ADH's attention promptly. - Following each semester, both the Graduate and Undergraduate ADHs go through the ENGE PhD roster and determine satisfactory or unsatisfactory, using review forms as a primary data point (supplemented with meetings if needed). - o If unsatisfactory, that review serves as the documented warning that improvement is needed. - o If the student already had a documented performance improvement plan, the student will no longer receive departmental funding (i.e., GTA), regardless of stage in the program. - Students may appeal decisions by the ADHs with the Department Head. - Students who wish to appeal the DH decision may take that appeal through the university HR process.
+Any questions or delays impacting this timeline should be brought to the Graduate ADH's attention promptly. - Following each semester, both the Graduate and Undergraduate ADHs go through the ENGE PhD roster and determine satisfactory or unsatisfactory, using review forms as a primary data point (supplemented with meetings if needed).

+- o If unsatisfactory, that review serves as the documented warning that improvement is needed, unless the student already received a warning a prior semester. - o If the student already had a documented performance improvement plan, the student will no longer receive departmental funding (i.e., GTA), regardless of stage in the program.

+Students may appeal decisions by the ADHs with the Department Head.
+Students who wish to appeal the DH decision may take that appeal through the university HR process.